-I was hanging with some old friends of mine, having a local area network (LAN) party, playing Starcraft in teams, or playing against the CPU since my one friend hadn’t played in 20 years or so.
+I was hanging with some old friends of mine and having a local area network (LAN) party; we played Starcraft in teams, or playing against the CPU since my one friend hadn’t played in 20 years or so.
 To sum up, we had a blast.
 It was like a return to the old days when we used to shoot the breeze, talk video games, and tell jokes or other offhand comments after classes in Junior high and High school.

 While leaving for the night, my friend made a comment of the difficulty of waking up in the morning, and joked, “Ideally, you don’t want to wake up at all after sleep.”
 An agreeable comment, and a true one perhaps (sleep is great, who doesn’t like it?).
 I felt like throwing a piece of advice out there, so I said that I usually jump out of bed and bang out a few push-ups without thinking about it, and suddenly I am up and at it.

 Another friend responded quickly and said, “That reminds me of Patrick Bateman in American Psycho, he did the same thing in the movie.”
 I haven’t seen the movie, but I have read the book (brilliant, yet horrifying), and I was instantly hit with a pang of insecurity.
 I felt my mind drift into a sort of lull like chant of “You’re worthless,” or “You are the psychopath here,” and so on.
 I took the comment as a sort of attack on my character.

 I tried to regain a sense of composure by saying that I don’t recall that in the book, to which another friend said that the scene was only in the movie.
 We then talked about the book as he was the one that recommended American Psycho to me, and I felt a calm wash over as we talked.
 But still, I was taken a back, and had a tough time recalling anything from the book, or keeping a gaze while we talked.